rusenask/mirage/docs/pages/basics.rst

 'Tracker' page.
 There you will see the most recent Stubo commands and their details.
 The commands you just ran from first.yaml are: ::

-   # First use of Stub-O-Matic
+   # First use of Mirage
    # run this from a browser with uri:
    #   http://<stubo server>/stubo/default/exec/cmds?cmdfile=/static/cmds/demo/first.yaml